Sentencing in England and Wales: Deferred sentences

-If a court believes that an offender's circumstances are about to change or an offender's conduct after conviction (including reparation for the offence) may give rise to a different sentencing decision, the court may defer sentencing once for a fixed period of up to six months.
+If a court believes that an offender's circumstances are about to change or an offender's conduct after conviction (including reparation for the offence) may give rise to a different sentencing decision, the court may defer sentencing once for a fixed period of up to twelve months.
 When the period of the deferment order expires, the offender must return to the court on the day specified.
 This power was first introduced by the Criminal Justice Act 1972.

 A sentence will only normally be deferred where the change in circumstances is such that the punishment will not be necessary, or a lesser penalty will be imposed if the offender complies with the terms of the deferred sentence.
 The offender must consent to the deferment.

 Deferment orders can contain requirements.
 These can include participation in a restorative justice processes (with the agreement of both the offender and all involved participants), residence at a particular location during the period of the order, or treatment for alcohol or drug use.
 A supervisor (which may include a probation officer) may be appointed to ensure compliance with the requirements.
 Failure to abide by the requirements can lead to the offender being returned to court and sentenced.
 If the offender is charged and convicted with another offence during the deferment period, either the original court or the court handling the latter offence may sentence the offender for the offence covered by the deferment order.

 The Court of Appeal has stated that deferred sentencing should only be used "in a small group of cases, at either the custody threshold or the community sentence threshold, where the court may be prepared to impose a lesser sentence provided the defendant is prepared to adapt his behaviour in a way clearly specified by the court".
 The Sentencing Council notes they are only for use in "very limited circumstances".
 There is also only very limited academic study on the use and effects of such sentences.

 Prosectors can refer a deferred sentence to the Court of Appeal on the basis of it being unduly lenient.
+Defendants can also appeal deferment orders.

-The Sentencing Bill 2025 proposes to increase the period of deferment from six months to twelve months.
-This would implement the recommendations of the Independent Sentencing Review by David Gauke.
+The Sentencing Act 2026 increased the period of deferment from six months to twelve months.
+This implements the recommendations of the Independent Sentencing Review by David Gauke.

 Alternative sentences

 England and Wales is facing an overcrowding crisis in the prisons.
-The government introduced a new Sentencing Bill that would add a variety of alternative sentencing options for less serious offenders.
-Instead of short jail terms, judges could impose restrictions such as bans from pubs, football matches, concerts, and other venues, along with travel and driving bans, exclusion zones, and mandatory drug testing.
-Justice Secretary Shabana Mahmood says this ensures offenders still face meaningful consequences by curbing their freedoms outside prison.
+The Sentencing Act 2026 has introduced a variety of alternative sentencing options for less serious offenders.
+Once the powers come into force, judges will be able impose restrictions such as bans from pubs, football matches, concerts, and other venues, along with travel and driving bans, exclusion zones, and mandatory drug testing.
+Justice Secretary Shabana Mahmood stated this would ensure offenders can face meaningful consequences by curbing their freedoms outside prison.